Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Concealability Enforcement Formulation

-Consider a system modeled as an NFA $G=(X,E,f,X_0)$, where $E=E_o\dot{\cup} E_{uo}$ with $E_o$ and $E_{uo}$ being the sets of observable and unobservable events, respectively, and $E_S\subseteq E_{uo}$ being the set of secret events.
+Consider a system modeled as an NFA $G=(X,E,f,x_0)$, where $E=E_o\dot{\cup} E_{uo}$ with $E_o$ and $E_{uo}$ being the sets of observable and unobservable events, respectively, and let $E_S\subseteq E_{uo}$ be the set of secret events.
 We consider the case that the system is unconcealable.
-Then, under some system behavior, the eavesdropper can indirectly detect the occurrence of the secret events by utilizing its knowledge of the system model and by analyzing the observable behavior of the system.
-The defender proposed in this section can alter observable output events of the system $G$ by replacement, insertion, or deletion.
-The problem of enforcing concealability of the system aims to determine whether concealability is $C$-enforceable if it is violated, which equivalently identifies whether the defender can conceal the occurrence of the secret events before they are revealed.
-It can be formalized as follows.
+Then, under some system behavior, the eavesdropper can infer the occurrences of the secret events by utilizing its knowledge of the system model and by analyzing the observable behavior of the system.
+The defensive function proposed in this section can alter observable output events of the system $G$ by deletions, insertions, or replacements.
+The problem of enforcing concealability of the system aims to determine whether the defensive function is $C$-enforcing, i.e., given constraints in terms of how the defensive function can delete, insert or replace events, determine whether it is possible to conceal the occurrences of the secret events.
+This problem can be formalized as follows.